devasenasriramulu/Agriculture-Pro-Smart-Farming-Analysis/README.md

    - Stacked Column Chart – Used to compare location-wise production by irrigation type.
    - Area Chart – Used to compare production across different locations.

+## Slicers Used
+   - Slicers – Used to filter dashboard data interactively.

+### Page 1 – Overview
+   * Location – Used to filter the dashboard based on different locations.
+   * Irrigation Type – Used to filter the data based on different irrigation types.
+   * Season – Used to filter the agricultural data based on different seasons.